 - One eye not moving as well as the other eye

-- One eye sticking out or seeming more prominent compared with the other
+- One eye sticking out farther or seeming more prominent than the other

 - An unusual pupil size or shape

 - Blood in the white part of the eye

 - An object on the eye or under the eyelid that can't easily be removed